enifmada/polygenic-adaptation/extract_vcfs/README.md

 ```

 subsets the data from the previous step to only the individuals with **1240K
 capture** genotypes.
-Specificially, this script produces the file
+Specifically, this script produces the file

 ```
 extracted/GB_v54.1_capture_only_inds.table